-However, with statutory responsibility on doctors currently not in place, BASC has created a solution for its members.
+However, with statutory responsibility on doctors currently not in place, we have created a solution for BASC members.

 We have identified individual BASC members who are doctors who in turn form medical panels to provide efficient and effective scrutiny and verification of an applicant’s medical history.

-If a member experiences a problem obtaining medical verification, or their GP demands an exorbitant fee, they can contact the BASC firearms team.
-Following this, details of GPs willing to assist will be provided to the member.
+If you are a BASC member and are experiencing a problem obtaining medical verification, or your GP demands an exorbitant fee, contact our firearms team for help in the first instance.
+Following this, our team will provide you with contact details of GPs happy to help.

 Please note, this is an important BASC membership benefit and therefore is not available to non-members.